 A highlight from every visit to Mont Saint Michel is the stupendous, sweeping views from the Abbey and the narrow cobbled roads.
 Gaze across La Baie at the open sea.
 Here, you bear witness to the highest and most powerful tides in Europe.

-Visit Mont Saint Michel Abbey:
+Visiting Mont St Michel Abbey:

-Audio guides are available for 4.50€
+- Audio guides are available for 5€

-Opening Hours 2023:
+Opening Hours 2024:

-Open every day except January 1, May 1 and December 25
+- Open every day except January 1, May 1 and December 25

-January 2 – April 30 from 9:30 – 18:00
+- January 2 – April 30: 9:30 AM to 6 PM

-May 2 – August 31 from 9:00 – 19:00
+- May 2 – August 31: 9:00 AM to 7 PM

-September 1 – December 31 from 9:30 – 18:00
+- September 1 – December 31: 9:30 AM to 6 PM

 Read More | Don’t you love discovering hidden gems?
-Here are 21 in Paris.
+Here are 43 in Paris.

-Book A Tour of the Bay of Mont Saint Michel:
+Book A Tour of the Bay of Mont Saint Michel

-Visiting le Mont Saint Michel Tip: The high tide can create a unique and beautiful atmosphere around Mont Saint Michel, as the island appears to be surrounded by water, creating a stunning visual effect.
+Visiting Mont St Michel Tip: The high tide can create a unique and beautiful atmosphere around Mont Saint Michel, as the island appears to be surrounded by water, creating a stunning visual effect.
 However, it is important to always follow the local guidelines and warnings regarding the tide schedule, as it can change quickly and without warning, and be dangerous for those who are not familiar with the area.
 The tides at Mont Saint Michel come in faster than a galloping horse.

 10. Viewpoints Of Mont-St-Michel